-The unrealized loss on financial instruments of \$11.1 million in the three month Reporting Period resulted from a decrease in the fair value net asset position to \$9.1 million at December 31, 2023 from \$20.2 million at September 30, 2023.
-The change in the net fair value of the Corporation's financial instruments was primarily due to the: (i) decrease (or tightening) in the forward basis spread between the Corporation's financial NYMEX HH/AECO 7A basis swap contracts outstanding at December 31, 2023 as compared to the net fair value previously assessed at September 30, 2023; and (ii) settlement of the Corporation's financial NYMEX HH/AECO 7A basis swap contracts during the three month Reporting Period.
+Birchcliff's unrealized gains on financial instruments of \$42.5 million and \$98.6 million in the three and twelve month Reporting Periods, respectively, resulted from increases in the fair value net asset position to \$107.7 million at December 31, 2024 from \$65.2 million at September 30, 2024 and \$9.1 million at December 31, 2023.
+The increases in the net fair value of the Corporation's financial instruments were primarily due to: (i) the increase (or widening) in the forward basis spread between the Corporation's financial NYMEX HH/AECO 7A basis swap contracts outstanding at December 31, 2024 as compared to the net fair value previously assessed at September 30, 2024 and December 31, 2023; and (ii) the settlement of the Corporation's financial NYMEX HH/AECO 7A basis swap contracts during the three and twelve month Reporting Periods.